je2mz/zomZomHappyFunZone/playableCharacters/Tank.md

   **Damage:** 2d6 +3

-  **Description:** You attack all targets around you rolling damage to each target individually.
+  **Description:** You attack all targets around you.
+Roll damage for each enemy.
+Each enemy in the area takes the damage individually.

 ### Charge